ejpcmac/xgen/README.md

 # ExGen

-An opinionated Elixir project generator.
+An opinionated Elixir multi-project generator.

 ## Features

+ExGen can currently generate standard or Nerves projects.

+### Standard projects

 Each new project comes with the following dependencies: